SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/workflow-tools.md

 execution modes for running high-throughput computations at large computing centers.
 It uses a centralized server model, where the server manages the workflows and workers run the jobs.

+## Other Workflow Tools

+If you find that these tools don't meet your needs, you can check out some of the [other](workflow/other_tools.md) workflow tools we currently support.